SponsoredBuild your website with Vincony

 Summary

-The Trustee Act 2000 modernised the powers and duties of trustees in England and Wales.
-It introduced a statutory duty of care, widened trustees' investment powers, permitted delegation to agents, nominees, and custodians, and allowed trustees to insure trust property.
-It applies to most express trusts unless excluded by the trust instrument.
+The Trustee Act 2000 modernised the powers and duties of trustees in England & Wales.
+It replaced the narrow 'prudent man of business' standard with a statutory duty of care, introduced a general power of investment, widened powers to acquire land, and created a framework for delegating trustee functions.
+It applies as a default to most express trusts unless excluded by the trust instrument.

 Key Points